Banele992/Banele992/README.md

 ## 👨‍💻 Quick Bio

-I'm a curious and driven student with a passion for cybersecurity, AI, and game development.
-I love working with `Java`, `React`, `C#`, and `Python` whether it's building immersive experiences or solving complex problems.
+I'm a curious and driven developer with a passion for cybersecurity, AI, and game development.
+I love working with Java, React, C#, and Python, whether it's crafting immersive experiences, exploring intelligent systems, or solving complex problems.

 🔐 Cybersecurity enthusiast | 🤖 AI explorer | 🎮 Game dev dreamer